 The following principles will govern the collection, use and disclosure of personal information.

 Abbotsford Community Services is accountable for the personal information collected of client, employee, volunteer and donor.
-The Manager, Quality Assurance, Privacy and Training is the Privacy Officer at Abbotsford Community Services and is responsible to advise the Executive Director on the agency’s compliance with this policy.
+The Director of Quality Assurance, Privacy and Training is the Privacy Officer at Abbotsford Community Services and is responsible to advise the Executive Director on the agency’s compliance with this policy.

 Purposes for Collection, Use and Disclosure